co-cart/co-cart/readme.txt

 #### Why CoCart?

 With CoCart, we have already done the hard part for you.
 The API.
-Once installed, your WooCommerce store is ready to decouple away from WordPress, allowing you to design without limitations imposed by a WordPress theme that is harder to modify and optimize. **Utilize faster, familiar frameworks you know and love**—it's that simple.
+Once installed, your WooCommerce store is ready to decouple away from WordPress, allowing you to design without limitations imposed by a WordPress theme that is harder to modify and optimize. **Utilize faster and familiar web frameworks you know and love**—it's that simple.

 ## ✨ What do you get with the core of CoCart?